Unusual things to see in Edinburgh are more common than you might think.

-While they are all worth visiting, some of them do tell a painful story but together are an integral part of Edinburgh history.
-As such, should time allow, are well worth exploring.
+So don’t forget about the more unusual things to do in Edinburgh?
+While they are all worth visiting, some of them do tell a painful story but together are an integral part of Edinburgh’s history.

 On the edge of the Grassmarket, part of Edinburgh’s Old Town, a roughly cut raised disc with a granite circle and Saltire cross provides a poignant reminder of Scotland’s often brutal religious struggles.

 This simple memorial marks the site of the public gallows where many Covenanters were put to death, between 1661 and 1668, for their beliefs.

 The inscription which surrounds the memorial reads, “Many Martyrs and Covenanters died for the Protestant faith on this spot.”

 Edinburgh’s Archivist’s Garden might well be described as an oasis of peace in the heart of a busy city.
 Entrance to the garden is free.

 This little-known garden is located close to the east end of Princess Street, between General Register House and New Register House which hold the National Records of Scotland (NRS).

 The garden is planted with 57 species, each one associated with Scotland’s history through folklore, heraldry, myth, tartan, birth, marriage and death, homecoming and famous Scots.